syncfusion-content/windowsforms-docs/WindowsForms/GroupView/FAQ/How-to-set-the-GroupView-control-with-no-Items-selected-when-the-Button-View-is-set-to-True.md

 ---
 layout: post
-title: How to set the GroupView control with no Items selected when the Button View is set to True
+title: How to set the GroupView control with no Items selected when the Button View is set to True | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: GroupView